 Their cards were put on display for others to see.

 Following Debbie Chandlers Oral Health workshop our group members were asked to be part of the Special Care Dentistry edition of the Primary Dental Journal.
 The group have provided feedback on about their experience for the Special Care Dentistry and views on what is important to them when visiting the dentist

 History project at Dorset History Centre

-The Dorchester ladies group have been working for some time with Maria Gayton on two projects with the Dorset History Centre.
+The Dorchester ladies group has been working for some time with Maria Gayton on two projects with the Dorset History Centre.
 Several of the group have researched back to three generations.
-The whole group have made an oral history recording for others to listen to in the future.
+The whole group has made an oral history recording for others to listen to in the future.

 Community Work Tasks

 Our work preparation groups continually work hard to update and maintain their employability skills.
 For the past eight years or so they have regularly delivered leaflets for local businesses, tended weeding and planting around Castletown and litter picked along Weymouth Harbour, Nothe Gardens, Black Barge Beach, Portland Castle grounds and car park, Castletown area, Easton Gardens, Tesco Portland, Dorchester Skate Park, and Maumbury Rings

 Portland Community Organisers and our Safe Crossing Places Campaign

 The group worked with the Portland Community Organisers, Bill and Dave to make safer crossing places on the Island.

 Fundraising with Tesco